dwyl/mvp/api.md

       ...
 ```

-Notice that the Route Helpers
+Notice that the route helpers
-are now updated.

-We have used these Route Helpers
-in our tests.
+have changed.
+`item_path` now becomes `**api_item_path**`.
+The same thing happens with `timer_path`.

+By making this change,
+we have broken loads of tests,
+as they are using these route helpers.
+We need to update them!
-Update these files so they look like the following.
+Do it so they look like the following.
 - [`test/api/item_test.exs`](https://github.com/dwyl/mvp/blob/api_tags-%23256/test/api/item_test.exs)
 - [`test/api/timer_test.exs`](https://github.com/dwyl/mvp/blob/27962682ebc4302134a3335133a979739cdaf13e/test/api/timer_test.exs)